 "We needed to become networked together," he said in an interview.
 To make this happen, he began a campaign to coax other agencies to help him out, and to acquire the technology, and force the cultural change, to make this possible.
 McChrystal eventually moved his headquarters to Balad Air Base, forty-five miles northeast of Baghdad, and worked inside an old concrete hangar that had once housed Saddam Hussein's fighter jets.
-There he constructed a warren of three connecting command centers: one dedicated to fighting al-Qaeda in Iraq, one dedicated to fighting the Shi'a extremists in Iraq (established only in 2006), and a third for himself, so he could oversee JSOC's worldwide operations, including those in Afghanistan.
+There he constructed a in Iraq, one dedicated to fighting the Shi'a extremists in Iraq (established only in 2006), and a third for himself, so he could oversee JSOC's worldwide operations, including those in Afghanistan.